 Helena has been recognised by Legal 500 UK for her “exceptional service” and “responsive and practical” advice.

-In addition, Helena has gained valuable in-house experience while on secondment at three large multinational corporations – a pharmaceutical company, an oil company and a leading investment bank
+In addition, Helena has gained valuable in-house experience while on secondment at three large multinational corporations – a pharmaceutical company, an oil company and a leading investment bank.

 Photo of Lars Lensdorf Lars Lensdorf

 Lars Lensdorf is a partner in the Frankfurt office.
-He focuses on IT law, outsourcing, digitalization/ industry 4.0, IT related bank regulatory matters and data protection.
-Dr. Lensdorf’s practice covers all types of IT and outsourcing agreements, all matters of digitalization and industry…
+He focuses on IT law, outsourcing, cloud-services, digitalization/ industry 4.0, IT related bank regulatory matters, IT-compliance, incl. cybersecurity and data protection.

 Lars Lensdorf is a partner in the Frankfurt office.
-He focuses on IT law, outsourcing, digitalization/ industry 4.0, IT related bank regulatory matters and data protection.
-Dr. Lensdorf’s practice covers all types of IT and outsourcing agreements, all matters of digitalization and industry 4.0, including online procurement platforms, IT-compliance matters (including cybersecurity) as well as data protection.
+He focuses on IT law, outsourcing, cloud-services, digitalization/ industry 4.0, IT related bank regulatory matters, IT-compliance, incl. cybersecurity and data protection.

-Furthermore, he is also focused on interfaces to other practice areas to the extent that IT related matters are affected, e. g. regulatory requirements for banking and financial services as well as public procurement law.
-A significant part of Dr. Lensdorf’s practice is currently advice in connection with the implementation of the GDPR (data protection) in Europe.
+Furthermore, Lars is also focused on interfaces to other practice areas to the extent that IT related matters are affected, e. g. regulatory requirements for banking and financial services as well as public procurement law.

 Photo of Stacy Young Stacy Young